kragen/derctuo/6-trit-variac.md

     sorted([round(9*v/d, 2) for v in subs([2, 5, 4]) for d in [2, 7, 13, 18]])

-This is an entirely reasonable set of voltages for a ghettobotics lab benchtop power supply, except that they're AC voltages.
+This is an entirely reasonable set of voltages for a ghettobotics lab benchtop power supply, except that they’re AC voltages.
 If you rectify these voltages and charge capacitors with them, they get higher by a factor of 2<sup>½</sup>: 1.41, 1.96, 2.83, 3.54, 3.64, 3.92, 4.9, 4.95, 6.36, 6.85, 7.27, 7.78, 8.81, 9.09, 10.77, 12.73,